Our glossary explains all the key investor relations terms.

 The fair value is the amount at which an asset could be exchanged between knowledgeable, willing and independent business partners.

 FFO is, from the company’s perspective, a benchmark, liquidity-oriented indicator for property companies which is derived from the Group profit and loss account and is the basis for the dividend payout.
 Based on EBITDA (adjusted), adjustments are made for any one-off items, non-cash finance expenses/revenues and non-cash tax expenses/revenues.
-FFO I (without Disposals) is adjusted for the earnings from Disposals.
-Since the 2019 financial year, personnel and material expenses (corporate expenses) for the Disposal segment have no longer been included in FFO I. FFO II (including Disposals) includes the earnings from Disposals as well as personnel and material expenses (corporate expenses) for the Disposal segment.
+FFO I (without Disposals) is adjusted for the earnings from Disposals including personnel and material expenses (corporate expenses) as well as income taxes from the disposal segment.
+FFO II (including Disposals) includes the earnings from Disposals before sales related valuations as well as personnel and material expenses (corporate expenses) and sales related income taxes for the Disposal segment.

 Financial covenants are agreements included in some financing contracts in which the borrower undertakes to comply with certain financial indicators set out in subsidiary agreements for the duration of the credit agreement.